Skip to content

 able

-An achievement against adversity is NEVER could (in the positive)
+An action achievement against adversity is NEVER could (in the positive)

-'Despite poor visibility' signals adversity, which means a one-off achievement.
+'Despite poor visibility' signals adversity, which means a one-off action achievement (land).
 Could would sound like 'he knew how to land' (general ability), not 'he succeeded in landing this time'.
+Note: with verbs of perception/state (see, hear, feel, understand, remember) could does fit in the positive for a specific occasion ('We could see the runway') -- the restriction only affects action/achievement verbs (fix, find, win, reach, land).

 Strategy

-Look for one-off signals: 'despite', 'finally', 'after X hours', 'in the end'.
-All of them call for was able to, not could.
+Look for one-off signals with an action verb: 'despite', 'finally', 'after X hours', 'in the end'.
+All of them call for was able to, not could (except verbs of perception).

 Ability is 1 of 82